cristian-guerrero/legion-go-tricks/README.md

 These functions are not working out of the box, but have workarounds

-- Steam/QAM Buttons/Rear back buttons^ - everything can be almost fully used with additional software
+- Steam/QAM Buttons/Rear back buttons^ - all buttons can be used in Steam via Dualsense Edge Virtual/Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM)
 - Gyro^ - uses the same fix as buttons fix
 - TDP^ - requires using either steam-patch or decky plugins
 - Controller RGB^ - requires decky plugin